vlukashov/shady-dom-set-text-content/README.md

 # Why bother?

 There are some popular JS libraries (including jQuery) that rely on this behavior.
-At least, jQuery 2.2.3 is affected:
+At least, the latest versions jQuery 2.x and 3.x are affected:

 Without the polyfill:
 ```